ee538/final-project-txia0604/README.md

 According to this diagram, we can see that the main idea of this function is to generate new route and find if it has a shorter length.
 I also use three different algorithms in this part.

 The first algorithm is Brute Force Method, it will generate all possible routes based on the inputted list, and then it will find the one whose length is shortest.
 I created a recursive helper function to generate all possible routes as the Brute Force Method.
 The time complexity of this method is O(n!) which is a bad run time in the computer science field.
 Thus, I apply a little optimation in my code, I use a If statement to let it abandon those routes which has longer distance than the inputted route.
+It gives the function a significant optimization to this function.
+In the test case 3 of the TSP function, the average runtime of a non-optimized Brute Force Method is nearly 25000ms, and the average runtime of an optimized Brute Method is nearly 15000ms.
+It efficiently improves the time complexity of the original function by making it much lower than O(n!).

 Here is one result of the TSP function based on Brute Force Method: